 Like many investors, I’ve always used entity selection and titling to keep investments in different buckets.
 I do this so as to keep things separate in case of something like a lawsuit, so say something happened at one property in one entity, they couldn’t take my apartment building that’s in another entity.
 I even take that one step further with having multiple retirement accounts even, but that’s neither here nor there.

 Now I know what some of you are thinking, “Yeah, well I already do that.”
 But I have to ask; do you know that you can do something similar with insurance?
 For example, cash value inside a life insurance policy safe from lawsuits but it’s safe from being included in a bankruptcy as well.
 You can also use an umbrella insurance policy for additional liability protection, covering almost anything above and beyond your normal liability component of your existing insurance.
+For the list of the best cash value life insurance companies, check out our friend, Chris Huntley’s new company comparison tool.

 2.)
 Insurance as a Private Bank